tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-10-03-Hypertext.md

 ``pickler`` of web pages, rather than something you ought to be messing with directly.

-Moreover, I hate templating languages: they are always cumbersome, crippled-down versions of Python, while providing no added value [&#91;2&#93;](#foot2). <a name="foot2back"></a> People never seem to realize templates are ultimately half-baked function application: they take parameters and "plant" them into placeholders in the text.
+Moreover, I hate templating languages: they are always cumbersome, crippled-down versions of Python, while providing no added value <sup><a href="#foot2" name="foot2back">&#91;2&#93;</a></sup>.
+People never seem to realize templates are ultimately half-baked function application: they take parameters and "plant" them into placeholders in the text.
 Well, that's called β-reduction, so why beat about the bush?
 Just let us have real functions.
 Consider the following Jinja2 code:

     {{ "{% extends 'base.html'" }} %}
     {{ "{% block content" }} %}